MISSOURI OZARKS GOLDWING FOR SALE: (SOLD!)

-After arriving on Sunday evening, Fred spent Monday working on the bike, taking it apart, putting new parts on, and then putting it back together with a couple of twists (a MADSTAD Windshield and a pair of LED RIDER “anti-deer” lights), while Diane spent time with Amy and the girls.
-Since Fred finished the GOLDWING on Monday, we all went to the CURRENT RIVER on Tuesday.
-We ended up taking a 20 mile boat ride up to BLUE SPRINGS.
-We then spent the afternoon cooking (pics below), floating in the boat, swimming, and hanging out on the gravel bars.
-We even stopped by Big Springs on the way home.
+After arriving on Sunday evening, Fred spent Monday working on the bike, taking it apart and then putting it back together with a couple of new twists (a MADSTAD Windshield and a pair of LED RIDER “anti-deer” lights), while Diane spent time with Amy and the girls.
+We all went to the CURRENT RIVER on Tuesday, taking a 20 mile boat ride up to BLUE SPRINGS and then spending the afternoon cooking, swimming, and hanging out on the gravel bars.
+We even stopped by Big Springs (the world’s biggest fresh-water spring) on the way home.
 It was a great day in every sense of the word!

-For the record (and particularly for the guys on the GL1800Riders Board), I want to let everyone know just how terrible a person Fred really is.
-He actually "forced” me to ride his Traxxion-equipped 2012, for which he just happens to be a dealer.
+After Fred “forced” me to ride his Traxxion-equipped 2012, for which he just happens to be a dealer.
 All I can say is DANG!
-The custom suspension by Traxxion Dynamics is the real McCoy ---- especially considering he is running their “Mega Monty".
-Can't justify it for my bike (maybe I'll have to break down and do the upper and lower Triple Trees some day), but the ride, cornering, and low-speed turning were ridiculous.
+The custom suspension by Traxxion Dynamics is the real McCoy —- especially considering he is running their “Mega Monty”.
+I broke down and had Fred install the upper and lower Traxxion triple trees with a brand new rear shock from a trike take-off.
+The improvement of the ride — cornering and low-speed turning — was beyond ridiculous.

 I went with the Madstad over the Windbender because of good reviews on bigger Harleys, and because the rake is a built-in feature as opposed to being a one hundred dollar option.
 If anyone has any specific questions, just leave a comment and I will answer it for all to see.
 By the way, I would like to give a huge thank you to FRED HARMON.
 There might be someone on the planet who knows more about fixing Goldwings than Fred, but I would not have a clue who it is.